 Perdido Bay makes up the border between Florida and Alabama.
 Perdido Bay encompasses an area of about 50 square miles with the state line running approximately down the centerline of the bay.
 It has an elongated shape which lies along a northeast-southwest axis.
 Perdido Bay is relatively shallow in the Upper part near the mouth of the Perdido River but gets deeper toward the Gulf of Mexico

 The Perdido River provides most of the fresh water (>70%) for Perdido Bay.
 The Perdido River is a Florida outstanding water and the water quality in the upper Perdido River is considered to be very good.
+On a Sunday afternoon, sitting in the river on a lawn chair is refreshing.
+Click for visual image.
 The Perdido Bay watershed covers 1205 square miles which is considered large for a small bay.
 The Upper part of Perdido Bay and to some extent lower Perdido Bay are polluted with wastes from a paper mill, now owned by International Paper Company.
 See the photo pages and pollution page on the left.

 A member who passed away recently remembered how bountiful and beautiful Perdido Bay was.